United4Surveillance/signal-detection-tool/README.md

 There is the possibility to start the app with a predefined configuration.
 This means you don't have to go through all the manual steps like selecting an input file, specifying stratification or choosing an algorithm.
 To use this functionality simply alter the command to start the app.
 Instead of `run_app()` you can use `run_app(path_to_yaml="./path/config_file.yaml")`.
-An example is part of the external data of the SignalDetectionTool package and can also be found here: [data config example](https://raw.githubusercontent.com/United4Surveillance/signal-detection-tool/refs/heads/main/inst/extdata/data_config_example.yml).
+An example yaml file is part of the external data of the SignalDetectionTool package and can also be found here: [data config example](https://raw.githubusercontent.com/United4Surveillance/signal-detection-tool/refs/heads/main/inst/extdata/data_config_example.yml).

 The YAML file needs to adhere to a particular structure and parameter values.
 It consists of mappings, sequences, and scalars that configure data sources, analytical settings, and pathogen-specific overrides.